hellowhirl/my-bootcamp-learning/react_notes.md

 - wrap the call to the server in a try/catch block
 - in catch block we should display an error and update state to previous state

-Expected and Unexpected Errors:
+Expected vs Unexpected Errors:

-Expected: API endpoints predict and return (400, 404)
+- Expected: API endpoints predict and return (400, 404)
+  - should display something specific (which fields were invalid, etc.)
-Unexpected: network down, server down, db down, bug
+- Unexpected: network down, server down, db down, bug (shouldn't happen under normal circumstances)

-- Log these Errors
+  - should log these errors
-- Displays a generic and friendly error message
+  - display a generic and friendly error message

 Toastify install:

-npm i react-toastify@4.1
+`npm i react-toastify@4.1`

 Axios Interceptors